shehreendheda/katacoda-scenarios/logsintrov2/processlogs/step1.md

     Click **View** to see the pipeline filter query.
 Click **Close**.

     Click **Clone** to view and update the filter query and name of the pipeline clone.
 Click **Cancel**.
-If you had clicked **Clone** instead, a customizable version of the pipeline would appear in the Pipelines list.
+If you had clicked **Clone** instead, a customizable version of the pipeline would be added to the Pipelines list.

     Click **Installation Instructions** to view how to install the pipeline.
 Notice that you are instructed to use the `source: XXX` label.
 Click **Close** in the **Installation Instructions**.
 If you had clicked **Integration Documentation** instead, a tab would open to the Datadog documentation for Integrations.

+    To manually add an Integration Pipeline to the Pipelines list, use the **Clone** option, and to automatically add an Integration Pipeline to the Pipelines list, follow the **Installation Instructions** option

     Close the Pipeline Library side panel.

     ![pipeline-library](processlogs/assets/pipeline-library.gif)